comunica/comunica/packages/mediator-combine-pipeline/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Fmediator-sequential.svg)](https://www.npmjs.com/package/@comunica/mediator-sequential)

 A comunica mediator that goes over all actors in sequence and forwards I/O.
-This required the action input and the actor output to be of the same type.
+This requires the action input and the actor output to be of the same type.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica).